Payment processing best practices: A guide for businesses

 2. Examine the economics

-3. Probe security and compliance
+3. Investigate security and compliance

-4. Trace workflows end-to-end
+4. Trace workflows end to end

 5. Benchmark against current methods